 How to make lentil soup in your slow cooker

+You can easily make this soup in your slow cooker.
 Just add all the ingredients to your crockpot except for the extra olive oil and vinegar.
 Cook on low for 6-8 hours or high for 3-4, until the lentils are tender.
-Then, stir in the olive oil and red wine vinegar and serve.
+Then, season and stir in the olive oil and red wine vinegar to serve.

 Can I make it in my instant pot?